DEAKSoftware/Synergy-Binaries/readme.md

 # Synergy Binaries

+## About

 [Synergy](https://github.com/symless/synergy-core) is a keyboard and mouse sharing tool for devices connected over a network.
 Up until version 1.8.8, binaries were freely available to download from the official project website.
 Since then, Synergy maintainers have decided to publish binaries behind a pay wall.
 However, Synergy is an open source project, and therefore anyone can build the application on their system.

 This repository provides some convenience tools and documentation for building Synergy.
-Alternatively, one can also [download](https://github.com/DEAKSoftware/Synergy-Binaries/releases) the pre-compiled binaries.
+Alternatively, one can also download the pre-compiled binaries, see below.

-Information presented here is based on the [official wiki pages](https://github.com/symless/synergy-core/wiki/Compiling).
-Anyone attempting to build Synergy should consult the official wiki pages first.

-## Download Binaries
+## Download

 The following binaries available in the [Releases](https://github.com/DEAKSoftware/Synergy-Binaries/releases) section: